 “Our failures are just another opportunity to boast in the Lord.
 As a mom, I can use my failures of anger and impatience to point my children to the one who is perfect for them: one who will never fail them because he died for them.
 Jesus is my children’s ultimate hope in this life.
 Though I am his representative to them, I am an imperfect one.
 So my prayer is that my children will see me for who I really am and look to Christ as one who is greater.
 I can tell them that he is the one who nailed my failures to a tree and can do the same for them.”

-“The End of Me” is right for you if…
+You should read “The End of Me” if…

 If you are struggling to adjust to motherhood as it is (versus what you expected it to be) this book is for you!